 The activity of protein kinases, a large class of signaling molecules, must be closely regulated or signaling chaos arises within cells.
 Signaling chaos sets off a process that is implicated in the development of cancers, including solid tumors.
-Because protein kinases have a central role in cell signaling, researchers have devoted decades of investigation to developing kinase .
+Because protein kinases have a central role in cell signaling, researchers have devoted decades of investigation to developing protein kinase inhibitors.

 One kinase inhibitor, a drug called Imatinib (or Gleevec), illustrates the profound potential of kinase inhibitors in cancer treatment.
 The hyperactivity of the Abl kinase is the most common cause of chronic myelogenic leukemia (CML).
 Imatinab is routinely used to treat CML.
 Since Imatinib’s Food and Drug Administration-approval in 2001, deaths related to CML have dropped significantly.